zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec02.md

     with the key tag and the name servers IP addresses from the set.

-14. Extract the name server IP addresses that are members of *Responding Child Name Servers* but are not members of *DNSKEY Match DS* set.
+14. Extract the name server IP addresses that are members of *Responding Child Name Servers* but are not members of *Has DNSKEY Match DS* set.

 15. If the subset from previous step is non-empty, then output